Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Asymptotic Distribution of Subgraph Counts in -Random Graphs

-The proof of this result uses the projection method for generalized $U$-statistics developed in Janson and Nowicki \cite{janson1991asymptotic}, which allows us to decompose $X_{n}(H,W)$ over sums of increasing complexity.
+The sum in \eqref{tt2} may be infinite, but it converges in $L^2$ and a.s.\ by \eqref{Spec}.
+The proof of Theorem \ref{thm:asymp_count} uses the projection method for generalized $U$-statistics developed in Janson and Nowicki \cite{janson1991asymptotic}, which allows us to decompose $X_{n}(H,W)$ over sums of increasing complexity.
+(See also \cite[Chapter 11.3]{SJIII} and \cite{kaur2021higher}.)
 The terms in the expansion are indexed by the vertices and edges subgraphs of the complete graph of increasing sizes, and the asymptotic behavior of $X_{n}(H,W)$ is determined by the non-zero terms indexed by the smallest size graphs.
 Details of the proof are given in Section \ref{sec:proof}.
 Various examples are discussed in Section \ref{sec:example}.